karenlizbeth03/karenlizbeth03/README.md

 I'm a software engineer passionate about creating impactful digital experiences.

 - 💻 **Frontend Development:** My specialty lies in creating intuitive and dynamic user interfaces.
-- 🖥️ **Backend Development:** I have solid experience in building robust and scalable server-side applications.
 - 🎨 **Interface Design:** I have ventured into design, creating visually appealing and user-friendly interfaces.
 - 🌐 **Broad Knowledge Base:** My expertise extends to networks, databases, and the creation of mobile and web applications.